 The same can be said of man being created as a free moral agent.
 The one big difference between God, on the one hand, and Satan and his demons and mankind, on the other, is that God has not ever violated His own standard of good and evil.
 God does not do so, will never do so, and can never do so (Titus 1:2; 1 Peter 2:21-22; Isaiah 54:9)!
 That is why God is holy.
 He is set apart as different from any and all there is.
 As the theologian Paul Tillich put it, God is the “Utterly Other.”
 And we are to be holy as God is holy (1 Peter 1:13-16).
-[Watch for:"Be Holy for Ik Am Holy.']
+[See: “Be Holy, for I Am Holy.”]

 As a free moral agent, Satan chose the way of evil instead of God’s righteous way.
 He was the first, in all of creation, to follow the way of evil — the way of sin.
 Herbert W. Armstrong simplified those two ways as “the way of get” versus “the way of give.”
 Satan led a third of God’s angels in that path of “get” — disobedience to and rebellion against God’s way of “give” (Revelation 12:3-4, 7-9).
 Satan also succeeded in getting our first parents to sin by disobeying God’s then one prohibition at Eden.